conrad204/volcano-plotting/README.md

 # Volcano plotting (plumber)

-this repo uses R plumber API to generate a volcano plot based off `example.csv` currently, there is no implementation to upload custom dataset (todo)
+this repo uses R plumber API to generate a volcano plot based off `example.csv`

 **NOTE: while *padj* and *log₂ fold change* values reflect real experimental results, ensemblIDs have been randomly reassigned to unrelated entries to preserve integrity of unpublished data.**